You’ve booked the trip and can’t wait to go. The part you’re dreading? Packing.

 Another staple at most vacation rentals and hotels are cotton pads and buds.
 They’re just not worth stuffing into your toiletry bag.

 If they’re not offered at your accommodation, consider whether you really need these items before making a pharmacy run.
 One beauty pro I know forgoes cotton pads in her skincare routine whether she’s at home or away, and instead gently pats toner into her face with her hands to avoid wasting product.
-You could also skip a Q-Tip and use a finger, or makeup brush, to achieve a smokey eye before your night out.
+You could also skip a Q-Tip and use a finger, tissue, or makeup brush, to achieve a smokey eye before your night out.

 5. Electric Toothbrush